raddevus/cyapass-website/src/data/blog-posts/howItWorks.md

 publishDate: 29 Aug 2025
 description: Discover How C'YaPass Generates Your Password Every Time
 ---
-After deploying my C'YaPass app to the Windows Store a lot of people are asking for more details about what it does and how it works.
+After deploying my C'YaPass app to the <a href="https://apps.microsoft.com/detail/9pfd82d1z7rw?hl=en-us&gl=US" target="_blank">Windows Store</a> a lot of people are asking for more details about what it does and how it works.
 I hope this article answers those questions.

 ## What Is This Article Really About?
 This article is an attempt to start a conversation related to the following subjects: